trendyminds/statamic-palette/README.md

     ]
 ```

+## Tests

+This project does not currently have tests, but I would love to encorporate them in subsequent versions

 ## 🤝 Contributing

 If you would like to contribute to Palette we tried to make it as easy as possible: